tonghuikang/codecomp/geometry.md

 To check whether a candidate point is inside a triangle defined by three points

 - Calculate the area of the triangle
-- Calculate the area of the two points triangle
+- Calculate the area of the point with two points of the triangle

 https://www.geeksforgeeks.org/check-whether-a-given-point-lies-inside-a-triangle-or-not/